john0isaac/covid-paper-exploration-workshop/README.md

 TBA

-## What you will learn
+## What students will learn

 In this project, you will automatically process texts of COVID-related scientific papers to draw some meaningful visual insights, such as:

  - Which medications are mostly discussed and why
  - How strategies of COVID treatment changed over time
  - How symptoms are related to different diagnoses
  - Which medications are often used together

 ![image of completed project](images/result.png)